 This coupon offer was fake, just another iteration of similar scams that have made the online rounds several times before.

 In May 2015, a fraudulent offer for $100 Lowe's coupons started circulating on Facebook.
 The message linked Facebook users to a fraudulent web site adorned with the Lowe's logo, and instructed them to follow a simple set of instructions:

-Scams like these require users to pass the fake coupon on to their Facebook friends.
-This widens the pool of potential victims.
-Next, they direct people to fill out a simple survey.
-While this seems like a harmless task, you’ll most likely be asked for sensitive information such as email addresses, telephone numbers, dates of birth and credit card numbers.
-Finally, users who complete the survey will never receive a free Lowe’s gift card.
-Instead, they will likely sign up for difficult-to-cancel “Reward Offers” or have their personal information used for nefarious purposes.
+Scams like these require users to pass the fake coupon on to their Facebook friends, which widens the pool of potential victims.
+Next, they direct people to fill out a simple survey, which seems like a harmless task but is used to coax sensitive information such as email addresses, telephone numbers, dates of birth and credit card numbers out of victims.
+Finally, users who complete the survey will never receive a free Lowe's gift card but instead will likely sign up for difficult-to-cancel "Reward Offers" or have their personal information used for nefarious purposes.

-The Better Business Bureau gave these three tips to identify scams on Facebook:
+The Better Business Bureau provides these three tips to identify scams on Facebook:

 Watch out for a reward that's too good to be true.
 If the survey is real, you may be entered in a drawing to win a gift card or receive a small discount off your next purchase.
 Few businesses can afford to give away $50 gift cards for completing a few questions.

-If you click on this image on Facebook, it takes you to a page with a dubious URL (in this case, http://www.lowes.com-holdit.us/?sfpzbJt) and asks you to take a simple survey, then to “like” and “share” the page:
+Those who clicked on this image on Facebook were taken to a page with a dubious URL& (in this case, https://www.lowes.com-holdit.us/?sfpzbJt) and asked to take a simple survey and then to "like" and "share" the page:

-Needless to say, anyone who attempts to redeem their coupon at Lowe’s will be unsuccessful (and probably a little embarrassed), and if they have followed the instructions, have set themselves and their friends on social media up for, at best, a like-farming scam.
+Needless to say, anyone who attempted to redeem these coupons at Lowe's will be unsuccessful (and probably a little embarrassed), and if they have followed the online instructions, they have set themselves and their friends on social media up for, at best, a like-farming scam.
 A simple racket, certainly, but an effective one.